it's a game

 This.

-I fucking saw a guy who calls himself software engineer and his job is to blueprint some monkey tier shit in Unreal and not only that, he has to google solutions for 99% of his shit
+I fricking saw a guy who calls himself software engineer and his job is to blueprint some monkey tier shit in Unreal and not only that, he has to google solutions for 99% of his shit

 Pay over thousand euro, junior position.